mainkoon81/ooo-Bayesian-Modeling-A/README.md

-## A3> Template Model (Dynamic Bayesian Network)
+## A3> Template Model (Dynamic Bayesian Network or Time Series Network)
-### What is Template Model?
+ - Hidden Markov model (HMM)
+ - Kalman filter (KFM)
+ - Time series clustering, etc.

-As an extension on the language on graphical models, **Template Model** intends to deal with temporal processes where we have many replication over time.
-They are a convenient way of representing Bayesian networks that have a high amount of parameter sharing and structure (At the end of the day, however, they are merely compact representations of a fully unrolled Bayesian network, so it's not to say it has an additional representative powers).
+__What is Template Model?__ As an extension on the language on graphical models, **Template Model** intends to deal with temporal processes where we have many replication over time.
+So..it extends standard Bayesian networks with the concept of time.
+They are a convenient way of representing Bayesian networks that have a high amount of parameter sharing and structure (however, they are merely compact representations of a fully unrolled Bayesian network, so it's not to say it has an additional representative powers).
- - **Template Variable:** it is the variables that we end up replicating in many cases again and again within a single model as well as across models.
+ - **Template Variable:** it is the variables that we end up replicating in many cases **within a single model** as well as **across models**.
 The typical example is the locations (trajectories) of a robot given time period.
 ConditionalProbabilityDistribution in **template models** can often be copied many times.
  - **Template models** are just the dependency models from template variables.
  - **Template models** can often capture events that occur in a **time series**.
  - **Template models** can capture `parameter sharing` within a model.
  <img src="https://user-images.githubusercontent.com/31917400/52852977-071ca180-3112-11e9-8928-f44a07c0f347.jpg" />

-How do you represent the dependency model over that ensemble in a coherent way?

 ### Global Structure
 > Temporal Model(DBN) with TimeSeries: